 Andrea Solow – Andrea Solow has been a student of Kenpo Karate for over 30 years and is currently a 5th Degree Black Belt.
 She has been the International champion six times and has won more than 150 1st place trophies in her tournament career.
 Ms. Solow owned and operated a karate school in Telluride, Colorado for 15 years.
 She has instructed several hundred people over the years, having many advanced students, and bringing several people to the rank of black belt.
 She recently moved back to her home state, California, with her husband and two children who attend school at Weaver.
 Ms. Solow is passionate about teaching kids and is excited to be an instructor for the LAEF program!

-Strategic Kids – program instructors have experience working with elementary aged children.
+Strategic Kids – The mission of Strategic Kids is to be a positive impact on our community by teaching life strategies through games.
+Program instructors have experience working with elementary aged children.
 They have energetic and fun personalities that inspire kids.

 Arnold Weintraub – Dr. Weintraub has been teaching since 1966.
 He received his BA degree from the University of Nebraska at Omaha with a double major in English and Speech Communication.
 He received his MA and PHD degrees in Speech Communication from the University of Nebraska at Lincoln.
 He taught English at every level, ranging from remedial through AP Honors.
 He coached Debate for 11 years at Omaha Central High School.
 He has also taught several courses in Speech Communication at El Camino College and Golden West College.
 Dr. Weintraub is an enthusiastic teacher and served as a walk-on coach at Los Alamitos High School, coaching the Debate team and the Mock Trial team.